 Being a small town, Fogelsville does not have a public transit system used by locals to get to and from work.

-The population of Fogelsville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.03% of adults in Fogelsville have a bachelor's degree or even advanced degree.
+The citizens of Fogelsville are very well educated compared to the average community in the nation: 38.64% of adults in Fogelsville have a bachelor's degree or even advanced degree.

 The people who call Fogelsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fogelsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fogelsville include German, Irish, Pennsylvania German, Italian, and English.
+Important ancestries of people in Fogelsville include German, Pennsylvania German, English, Irish, and Italian.

 The most common language spoken in Fogelsville is English.
 Other important languages spoken here include Polish and Italian.